 This work is the result of several years of on-going R&D. It started in 1977-78.
-Since then the topic as well as the architecture has evolved into a robust, objectoriented knowledge management architecture with 3D web-objects, DVD videos, active code programs, and others, supported by several companies and institutions.
+Since then the topic as well as the architecture has evolved into a robust, object-oriented knowledge management architecture with 3D web-objects, DVD videos, active code programs, and others, supported by several companies and institutions.
 Our efforts have been validated and strongly supported most importantly by our undergraduate and graduate engineering, engineering management and computing students at NJIT, and elsewhere in the world, who have worked through different versions of our library and helped us shaping it to its current, robust multi-platform format.
-Based on feedback obtained from the students surveys clearly indicated, that Millennial generation students prefer 3D interactive learning resources, rather than traditional static books.
-We would like to thank for their continuous support.
+Based on feedback obtained from the students who are using this library, the 2006 surveys clearly indicated, that Millennial generation students prefer 3D interactive learning resources, rather than traditional static books.
+We would like to thank for the continuous support of our students, the companies and organizations, and pleased to report that our efforts are moving on with an increasingly positive energy flow in all of us involved.